apache/cloudstack-documentation/source/plugins/vxlan.rst

 -------
 CloudStack supports VXLAN technology to enhance scalability and flexibility in networking designs.

-Using VXLAN (Virtual Extensible LAN) over traditional VLAN (Virtual LAN) offers several key benefits, especially for modern data centers and cloud networking environments that require high scalability and flexibility.
+Using VXLAN (Virtual Extensible LAN) instead of traditional VLAN (Virtual LAN) for layer 2 isolation method offers several key benefits, especially for modern data centers and cloud networking environments that require high scalability and flexibility.

 VXLAN overcomes the limitations of traditional VLANs by providing a highly scalable, flexible, and efficient networking solution.
 It enables the creation of a large number of isolated virtual networks over a common physical infrastructure, supports better utilization of network resources through Layer 3 routing capabilities, and simplifies network management and provisioning.